TheMadGear/2024_xenopus_allofraseri/ordering_depth.md

 # next steps:
 * automate using GTF file:
-* create GTF file for allofraseri?
-OR use laevis GTF file to create allo GTF file with ONLY exons
+* use laevis GTF file to create allo GTF file with ONLY exons